staticvariablejames/ChooseYourOwnLump/README.md

 but I believe most users will want that value to be 1.

 In the screen above,
-the current lump type is normal, as can be seen in the second line of the paragraph above the predictions.
+the current lump type is bifurcated, as can be seen in the second line of the paragraph above the predictions.
 This line will always say the type of the lump regardless of the growth stage.